Skip to Content

 Drinking at Disneyland for Adults

+Walt Disney explicitly expressed how he never wanted alcohol in his parks because he thought it would draw a rowdy element to the Happiest Place on Earth.
+However, Disneyland began serving alcohol in 2019 and with much success, alcohol is served in several restaurants.
 Remember to drink responsibly and respectfully.
-Walt Disney explicitly expressed how he never wanted alcohol in his parks because he thought it would draw a rowdy element to the Happiest Place on Earth.
-So please do not drink so much you throw up on rides.

 Eating at Disneyland for Adults